 Legislative Advocacy Clinic

-Currently, LAC is undertaking a variety of projects for our client, Connecticut Voices for Children, a key player on a broad spectrum of policy issues affecting children in Connecticut.
+Currently, LAC is undertaking a variety of projects for our chief client, Connecticut Voices for Children, a key player on a broad spectrum of policy issues affecting children in Connecticut.
 CT Voices is a research-based public education and advocacy organization that works statewide to promote the well-being of Connecticut's children, youth, and families by advocating for strategic public investments and prudent public policies.

 Tax and budget

 The tax and budget group works to make Connecticut's tax system fair and responsive to the needs of Connecticut's children.
 The group played an important role in restoring Connecticut's estate tax and in making our income tax more progressive.
 Currently, the group is researching and developing proposals for the next legislative session, involving property tax reforms and incentive for inter-municipal cooperation on regional problems.